UCLA-IRL/NAC-ABE/README.md

 #### 2.1.2 openabe

 NAC-ABE is using cryptography support provided by library openabe.
-To install openable, you can visit the [website](https://github.com/zeutro/openabe).
+To install openabe, you can visit the [website](https://github.com/zeutro/openabe).

 > (As noticed in Mar 28, 2020)
 > When installing the OpenABE, there could be some issues installing gTest (on Ubuntu) or Bison 3.3 (on MacOS).